 Nithya Ramanathan, CEO and co-founder of Nexleaf Analytics explained, “It’s important to have a group of people who champion you and your success, and who will tell you hard truth when you’re failing.
 Forging those fantastic relationships motivates me and challenges me in a productive way.”

-To the women reading this article
+To the women of STEM reading this article

 There are women beside you that will mentor and champion your achievements along the way.
 With the spotlight now focused on this issue, there has never been a better time to join the discussion and improve conditions for future generations.